If a DIY sink installation is on your to-do list, learn what you need to know to install it yourself

 Dan Weston leads Franke’s Field Service team, ensuring customers across the UK receive expert technical support.
 With extensive experience at Franke, Dan specialises in diagnosing and repairing products like instant boiling water taps, cooker hoods and waste disposal units.
 He also provides retailer training on product installations and technical advice, ensuring seamless service and customer satisfaction.

-Before you think about fitting a kitchen sink you need to think about what type of sink you are going to need.
-There are a few factors to consider as Dan Weston, Field Service Team Leader at Franke UK explains, “If you’re keeping the existing worktop, the most important factor is that the sink fits the exact dimensions of the current cut-out.”
+Before you consider installing a kitchen sink, determine the type you need.
+There are a few factors to consider, as Dan Weston, Field Service Team Leader at Franke UK, explains, “If you’re keeping the existing worktop, the most important factor is that the sink fits the exact dimensions of the current cut-out.”
 He adds, “This ensures it can be plumbed in easily and the tap installed without issues.”

 But you don't have to stick to the same size sink.
-You can choose a different size sink, there will just be more work involved as Weston shares, “For new worktops, laminate surfaces can be cut to fit a larger sink.”
-If you want a stone sink cutout enlarged you will need to call in a professional.
+You can choose a different sink size; however, there will be more work involved, as Weston notes: “For new worktops, laminate surfaces can be cut to fit a larger sink.”
+If you want a stone sink cutout enlarged, you will need to call in a professional.

 Try these tools for fitting a kitchen sink